timryanb/OpenAeroStruct/openaerostruct/docs/user_reference/mesh_surface_dict.rst

       -
       - ``y`` coordinates of the wingbox cross-section's lower surface

+.. list-table:: FFD parameters
+    :widths: 20 20 5 55
+    :header-rows: 1

+    * - Key
+      - Example value
+      - Units
+      - Description
+    * - mx
+      - 2
+      -
+      - Number of the FFD control points in the x direction.
+    * - my
+      - 2
+      -
+      - Number of the FFD control points in the y direction.
 ..
   TODO: list default values (if any), and whethre each key is required or optional.